term7/MacOS-Privacy-and-Security-Enhancements/02_MacPorts/readme.md

 # 03 - Automatic Updates

 Our installation script can set up automatic updates for you.
-If you decide to install everything manually, i.e. if you decide to follow the instructions of the [MacPorts project](https://www.macports.org/install.php) to install MacPorts on your system, this is how our update mechanism works:
+If you decide to install everything manually, i.e. if you decide to follow the instructions of the [MacPorts project](https://www.macports.org/install.php) to install MacPorts on your system instead of using our installation script, but you want to implement our autmatic update mechanism, this is how it works:

 A [LaunchDaemon](macports_updater/info.term7.macports.updater.plist) runs a [script](macports_updater/macports_updater.sh) with the required MacPorts commands 5min after every reboot.
+Error messages will be written to temporary logfiles that will be overwritten with each reboot.

 Please Notice:

 We use the Shared Folder on our machine to run our own scripts.
 In our setup the location for the Macports Updater Script is: */Users/Shared/Enhancements/macports_updater*.
-If you want to use another location for the script you will have to adjust the path variable in your LaunchDaemon accordingly.
+If you want to use another location for the script, you will have to adjust the path variable in the [LaunchDaemon](macports_updater/info.term7.macports.updater.plist) accordingly.
 To copy our setup, you first have to create the required folder structure:

     mkdir /Users/Shared/Enhancements && mkdir /Users/Shared/Enhancements/macports_updater